 - a little hot water, if necessary, to make a thick paste.

 Melt chocolate: if you want to use plain milk chocolate, your best option is Trade Aid milk chocolate or anything with Fairtrade certification, as these use slave-free sugar as well as cocoa.
-If that doesn’t work for you then look for UTZ or Rainforest Alliance certified chocolate, where at least the cocoa is slave free.
+If that doesn’t work for you then look for Rainforest Alliance certified chocolate, where at least the cocoa is slave free.
 Whittakers milk chocolate or Countdown milk chocolate are both widely-available Rainforest Alliance certified options.
 You’ll need about 500g all up.